LaPorota/Binance_Trading_Bot/README.md

 Choose wisely the MAs period and the TP and SL percentages if you gonna use this strategy, remember that price oscilation is different for each asset, and a great formula for an asset could be terrible for another)

+**NEVER** run this bot with assets you are stacking.

 Do you want to know more?
-Watch the code, it has a lot of comments
+Watch the code, it has a lot of comments.